 Connection Retries

-Nodes participating in a cluster are connected with each other through TCP connections which may break up due to network failure.
-In that case, a client node tries to re-establish the connection.
-It goes through all the servers in the list once and if none is available, it sleeps for Retry Interval seconds and then scans the list again.
-Connection Retries specifies how many times the node should try to restore the connection.
-These can be changed in the following ways.
+Nodes participating in a cluster are connected with each other through TCP connections, which may break due to network failures or infrastructure issues.
+In such cases, a node attempts to re-establish connectivity by scanning the configured server list once per attempt.
+If no connection is restored, it waits for the configured Retry Interval and then repeats the scan until the configured retry limit is reached.
+Connection Retries specifies the maximum number of reconnection attempts before a node marks a connection as unavailable, helping prevent premature node isolation and improve cluster stability.
+These settings can be changed in the following ways.

 Using the NCache Management Center